saleemm1/payonce-cash/README.md

 **"Kill the Middleman.
 Unlock Your Financial Empire."**

+**PayOnce is a non-custodial payment primitive for digital goods on Bitcoin Cash**

 PayOnce.cash is NOT just another payment gateway.
 It is a **Financial Liberation Tool** built on the legendary speed of **Bitcoin Cash (BCH)**.
 We are here to dismantle the high-fee, censorship-heavy regime of legacy platforms like Stripe and PayPal.

 With PayOnce, you don't "request" a payout.
 You **OWN** the flow of money.